 The Attorney General’s Human Trafficking Commission was established in 2015.
 It is charged with collecting and evaluating data on human trafficking activities in the state and promoting public awareness and training efforts.
 The Attorney General’s office partnered with the Human Trafficking task force and the North Dakota Council of Abused Women’s Services (CAWS) in these efforts.

-In addition, the Office of Attorney General received $600,000 in federal funds under the grant “FY15 Enhanced Collaborative Model to Combat Human Trafficking” through September 30, 2018.
-These grant funds support the BCI task force investigations of human trafficking.
+The Office of Attorney General has partnered with the North Dakota Human Trafficking Task Force to provide prevention and awareness training materials.
+These materials are available for review and download from NDHTTF.
 Although details of the task force’s ongoing efforts are not publicly available, general information is reported in the Office of Attorney General Biennial Report.

 The Demand Reduction Program, created in partnership with the University of Mary, provides the courts with a comprehensive intermediate sentencing, diversion and education option for offenders.
 The program was rolled out in July 2017.